 As we write on our About Us page, JumpStory’s mission is to make it as easy as possible for users everywhere in the world to find the perfect image every time.
 We use AI technologies such as machine learning, deep learning and GAN networks, in order to create an entirely new user experience in the visual industry.

-Copyright issues on free websites like Unsplash and Pixabay
+1. License issues on free websites

 The intention looks great on the surface: Let photographers upload photos that they want to share with the world for free and enable people and companies to have easy access to the images.

-However, all of the websites mentioned above, started their journey as Creative Commons license-platforms, which is an official and global license-form similar to Open Source within software.
 That made great sense, and it gave great transparency for the users about which license to look out for, but in the recent years these platforms have changed their license to a private one – each with its own sets of conditions, limitations etc.

 “Unfortunately, there is no such thing as a license “based on CC0”.
 It is either CC0, or it is not.
 Pixabay is finding itself in the same gray area as Unsplash in that regard.”

-Old-fashioned search methods on Shutterstock and iStock
+2. Old-fashioned search methods on royalty free platforms

 Secondly we had been customers on commercial platforms like Shutterstock, iStock and others for many years before founding JumpStory.
 We had always been pretty satisfied with the depth of the image selection, despite many of the photos seeming very ‘stock’, but on the other hand we had found the search methods old-fashioned and non-user-friendly.